MaxMLgh/MaxMLgh/README.md

 ### Hi there 👋

-Github for my interesting projects often used in my YouTube tutorials.
+Github for my interesting projects, often used in my YouTube tutorials.
 My primary interest is machine learning.
 From basic statistics, data visualization to complex neural networks.
 I also like to make some cool stuff(games, visualization, etc.) when I have an idea for them.
 YouTube chanell: